What You Should Know About This Degree

 - How are courses delivered?
 Online courses are typically delivered either synchronously, meaning classes meet remotely at scheduled times each week, or asynchronously, in which students can access lessons and assignments at any time.
 Since creative writing programs rely heavily on teacher and student interaction for feedback, it’s important to find out how the program delivers classes and conducts reviews.

-At this point, you should also be taking the following steps: reviewing application deadlines and admission requirements for programs; gathering application materials, and researching funding resources, including student loans, scholarships, assistantships, and employer tuition benefits, if you are currently employed.
+At this point, you should also be taking the following steps: reviewing application deadlines and admission requirements for programs, gathering application materials, and researching funding resources, including student loans, scholarships, assistantships, and employer tuition benefits.
 If you have questions or need assistance, you can contact the school’s admissions and financial aid departments.